 Edelweiss prefers siliceous limestone as substrate and a very sunny location in Southern

 In nature, the Edelweiss usually grows on steppe-like-grainy Alpine meadows at an altitude of up to 3,000 meters.
-However, with the great pressure of eager wildflower pickers and souvenir hunters, the small plant has been forced more and more into the cliffs and secluded crevices, which is why the edelweiss is often mistaken for a steep rock plant.
+However, with eager wildflower pickers and souvenir hunters, the small plant has been forced more and more into the cliffs and secluded crevices, which is why the edelweiss is often mistaken for a steep rock plant.

 The commercially available Edelweiss varieties bear the names of the mountains, such as ‘Matterhorn’ (dense flower on a long stem), ‘Wendelstein’ (gray-green and strongly branched) or ‘Mont Blanc’ (compact growth with single flowers)

 In addition to the classic Alpine Edelweiss, which is usually sold as Leontopodium alpinum, there is a Chinese dwarf Edelweiss (Leontopodium souliei).
 This one only grows about five inches high with dozens of small flower stars radiates.

 The climate in the garden is problematic for the Edelweiss, it naturally grows at altitudes over 1,800 meters.
 In shallower areas and dark locations, the Edelweiss tends to turn green.